Great Barrier Reef

 The Great Barrier Reef Marine Park Act 1975 (section 54) stipulates an Outlook Report on the Reef's health, pressures, and future every five years.
 The last report was published in 2019.
 In March 2022, another mass bleaching event has been confirmed, which raised further concerns about the future of this reef system, especially when considering the possible effects of El Niño weather phenomenon.

-The Australian Institute of Marine Science conducts annual surveys of the status and the 2022 report showed the greatest recovery of the Great Barrier Reef in 36 years.
-It is mainly due to the regrowth of 2/3 of the reef by the fast growing Acropora coral which is the dominant coral on the reef.
+The Australian Institute of Marine Science conducts annual surveys of the Great Barrier Reef's status, and the 2022 report showed the greatest recovery in 36 years.
+It is mainly due to the regrowth of two-thirds of the reef by the fast-growing Acropora coral, which is the dominant coral there.

+"Discovery" and naming

+The Great Barrier Reef has long been known to and used by the Aboriginal Australian and Torres Strait Islander peoples, and is an important part of local groups' cultures and spirituality.

+The first European to sight the Great Barrier Reef was James Cook in 1770, who sailed and mapped the east coast of Australia.
+On 11 June 1770, Cook's ship, HMS Endeavour, ran aground on a shoal south of the present-day location of Cooktown, requiring seven weeks to repair.

+It was Matthew Flinders who named the Great Barrier Reef, after his more detailed mapping of it in 1802.
+Flinders used various terms to describe the reefs comprising what we now call the Great Barrier Reef including "great reef", for one such reef, "barrier reef", for any reef preventing a sailing vessel in, or waves from, the open sea, from reaching the coast, and "Barrier Reefs", for the collection of such reefs.

 Geology and geography

 The Great Barrier Reef is a distinct feature of the East Australian Cordillera division.
 It reaches from Torres Strait (between Bramble Cay, its northernmost island, and the south coast of Papua New Guinea) in the north to the unnamed passage between Lady Elliot Island (its southernmost island) and Fraser Island in the south.
 Lady Elliot Island is located 1915 km southeast of Bramble Cay as the crow flies.
 It includes the smaller Murray Islands.